Gresham United methodist church

 Gresham United Methodist Church is a spiritual community, rooted in the Christian tradition that welcomes everyone.
 We are intentional about seeking God, living out the example of Jesus and following the inspiration of the Spirit of God.

 Gresham UMC is a place of worship, friendship, education, caring and action.
-We have regular Sunday worship services at 9:00 am and 11:00 am.
-We also have seasonal worship experiences and studies.
-See "events" for more information about upcoming activities.
+We had regular Sunday worship services at 9:00 am and 11:00 am before the covid pandemic.
+Currently, we have one service at 10:00am.

 Gresham UMC takes seriously the call to live out the gospel of Jesus Christ.
 We have a passion for people and a commitment to justice.
 We are committed to personal holiness, individual spiritual formation and growth.
 We are also committed to the prophetic voice of speaking truth into a world that can be unjust.
 However, we do not want to stop by simply talking about injustices and needs in our community.
 We serve the hungry, offer opportunities for music education, free tax services, art and more.